hashicorp/terraform-provider-aws/website/docs/r/servicecatalog_provisioning_artifact.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `created_time` - Time when the provisioning artifact was created.
-* `id` - Provisioning Artifact identifier and product identifier separated by a colon.
+* `id` - Provisioning artifact identifier and product identifier separated by a colon.
+* `provisioning_artifact_id` - Provisioning artifact identifier.
 * `status` - Status of the provisioning artifact.

 ## Timeouts